 Raising kids takes a lot of work.
 Any parent will tell you that.
 Raising kids who listen to you (most of the time) and know how to behave in public takes a shit ton of work.

-When a child acts out at home, it’s crucial to address it immediately and communicate with the her, finding out why she feels the way she does, and demonstrating a more appropriate response.
+When a child acts out at home, it’s crucial to address it immediately and communicate with him or her, finding out why she feels the way she does, and demonstrating a more appropriate response.
 Over and over and over again.